 The short ball can be bothersome, especially if you like to play away from the table.
 For defensive players, this can be a nightmare.
-One minute you’re chopping or pushing, and the next minute, you’re rushing the table.
+One minute you’re chopping or pushing; the next minute, you’re rushing to the table.

 Too many players seem to have problems with this type of shot.
 The problem lies in either you:

-- Incorrectly read the spin on the ball
+- Incorrectly reading the spin on the ball

 - Trying to smash the ball

-The first thing is to read what spin your opponent put on the ball before the shot is taken.
-You know if there’s backspin, you can simply push it back.
+The first thing is to read what spin your opponent is putting on the ball.
+If there’s backspin, you can simply push it back.

-But what if there’s sidespin on the ball also?
-If you don’t take a split second to check the other player’s racket, then how will you know what spin to counteract it?
-This is why reading the spin is more than fundamental.
+But what if there is sidespin on the ball?
+If you don’t take a split second to check the other player’s racket, then how would you know what spin your opponent is putting on the ball?
+This is why reading your opponent’s spin is extremely important.